wmcorless/kema/doc/Ubuntu 20.04 Build.md

 UNIX BUILD NOTES
 ====================
+This does not work.
+It is a work in progress.

 Some notes on how to build Kemacoin Core in Unix.

 On a ubuntu 20.04 - 22.04 server from root